 If our guide helped you in making that decision, then we car freely say that our mission was a success.

-But, in order to help more people realize how great these dogs are, we need your help as well.
+But, to help more people realize how great these dogs are, we need your help as well.

 Don’t hesitate to share this article on social media so that we spread the word about Doxie Pin dogs.